John C. Malone: Philanthropy

 In 2000, Malone gave $24 million to the Yale School of Engineering & Applied Science in New Haven for the construction of Yale's Daniel L. Malone Engineering Center, named in honor of his father.

 In 2011, Malone gave the Johns Hopkins Whiting School of Engineering in Baltimore its largest gift ever of $30 million for a new building on Homewood Campus.
-The building will be named Malone Hall.
+The building is named Malone Hall.

 In the same year, he gave the Yale School of Engineering & Applied Science's largest gift ever of $50 million.

 Malone has also given $60 million to Hopkins School in New Haven to fund the construction of two new buildings, Malone Science Center, named for his father, as well as Heath Commons, named after his favorite Hopkins teacher.
+Additionally, he is fully funding the Gibbs Center for Innovation, named in honor of Josiah Willard Gibbs.

-In 2014, Malone and his wife donated $42.5 million to Colorado State University to help create their Institute for Biologic Translational Therapies, which aims to develop stem cell and other treatments for animals and people.
+In 2014, Malone and his wife donated $42.5 million to Colorado State University to help create the Institute for Biologic Translational Therapies to develop stem cell and other treatments for both animals and humans.
 Of the donation, $32.5 million will pay for half the construction costs and $10 million will go to operational expenses.

 In 2021, the Malones donated $25 million to Maine Medical Center in Portland, Maine, for the hospital's $534 million capital improvement project.
-Maine Medical Center will name a new tower for cardiac and vascular services the Malone Family Tower; Leslie Malone recently received cardiac care at the hospital.
+The project included a new tower for cardiac and vascular services named the Malone Family Tower; Leslie Malone would later receive cardiac care at the hospital.